Superhuman Alternatives

 By Subrupt EditorialPublished Reviewed

-Pick by what email costs you.
+Quick map by what your email actually costs you.
 Heavy AI Gmail user equals Shortwave.
 Want email rethought equals HEY.
-Multi-account polished mobile equals Spark.
+Multi-provider polished mobile equals Spark.
 Team-shared inbox equals Missive.
-Hardcore mac power user equals MailMate.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.